Qatar: Law

+Judicial corporal punishment is a punishment in Qatar.
+Only Muslims considered medically fit are liable to have such sentences carried out.
+Flogging is employed as a punishment for alcohol consumption or illicit sexual relations.
+Article 88 of the criminal code declares that the penalty for adultery is 100 lashes.
 Stoning is a legal punishment in Qatar, and apostasy and homosexuality are crimes punishable by the death penalty; however, the penalty has not been carried out for either crime.
 Blasphemy can result in up to seven years in prison, while proselytising can incur a 10-year sentence.

-Alcohol consumption is partially legal in Qatar; some five-star luxury hotels are allowed to sell alcohol to their non-Muslim customers.
+Alcohol consumption is partially legal; some five-star luxury hotels are allowed to sell alcohol to non-Muslim customers.
 Muslims are not allowed to consume alcohol, and those caught consuming it are liable to flogging or deportation.
 Non-Muslim expatriates can obtain a permit to purchase alcohol for personal consumption.
-The Qatar Distribution Company (a subsidiary of Qatar Airways) is permitted to import alcohol and pork; it operates the one and only liquor store in the country, which also sells pork to holders of liquor licences.
+The Qatar Distribution Company (a subsidiary of Qatar Airways) is permitted to import alcohol and pork; it operates the only liquor store in the country, which also sells pork to holders of liquor licences.
 Qatari officials had indicated a willingness to allow alcohol in "fan zones" at the 2022 FIFA World Cup.
-However, on 18 November, two days before the start of the games, Qatari officials announced alcoholic beverages would no longer be permitted within the stadiums.
+However, on 18 November, two days before the start of the games, Qatari officials announced alcoholic beverages would not be permitted within the stadiums.

-Until 2011, restaurants on the Pearl-Qatar (a man-made island near Doha) were allowed to serve alcoholic drinks.
-In December 2011, however, Pearl restaurants were told to stop selling alcohol.
-No explanation was given for the ban, though speculation included encouraging a more pious image before a significant election and rumours of a financial dispute between the government and resort developers.
-The alcohol ban was later lifted.

 In 2014, a modesty campaign was launched to remind tourists of the country's restrictive dress code.
 Female tourists were advised not to wear leggings, miniskirts, sleeveless dresses, or short or tight clothing in public.
-Men were warned against wearing only shorts and singlets.
+Men were warned against wearing shorts and singlets.

+Administrative divisions

+Qatar is divided into eight municipalities (Arabic: baladiyah).